x

 A good result in tree testing is achieved when the task score is 8 points or higher.
 The Time Taken indicator should be as low as possible, it shows the time needed to complete the given task.
 A higher success rate indicates that most of the respondents found the right destination.

-After that, it only depends on how deep you want to analyze the data you collected.
-If you are interested in learning more about how to analyze the data of tree testing, check our: Complete guide on interpreting the results of the Tree Test
+After that, it only depends on how deeply you want to analyze the data you collected.
+If you are interested in learning more about how to analyze the data of tree testing, check our: Complete guide on interpreting the results of the Tree Test.

 Tree testing is a method that is often used hand in hand with card sorting.

 Card sorting is a method of understanding how people categorize information in their heads.
 It is used to generate a general structure of your information architecture in accordance with your user’s expectations.
-Afterwards, a tree testing is recommended and often done.
-A tree test will help assess the IA and find any potential pain points and confusions that remain.
+Afterward, tree testing is recommended and often done.
+A tree test will help assess the IA and find any potential pain points and confusion that remain.

 While card sorting will be used to generate the structure of IA, tree testing is used to evaluate an already existing structure.